kittyschulz/visual_census/README.md

 ### Initial Models

 Initial benchmark models were built using the Keras Sequential model API.
-The Keras Sequential API is a faster alternative to other, better-performing models, allowing for a great number of trials in a short time.
+The Keras Sequential API is a faster alternative to other models such as ResNet50, VGG16, or ResNet152, allowing for a great number of trials in a short time.

-In addition to the original 196 labels of the Stanford Cars Dataset, the benchmark models were also trained on and used to predict average car values and car class.
-The performance of the benchmark model was superior using the Car Value and Car Class labels, with a maximum validation accuracy of 66 percent for Vehcile Type and 68 percent for Value.
+In addition to the original 196 labels of the Stanford Cars Dataset, the benchmark models were also trained on and used to predict car value class and car type class, metrics which had a total of four (4) and nine (9) labels, respectively.
+The performance of the benchmark model was superior when using the Car Value and Car Class labels, with a maximum validation accuracy of 66 percent for Vehcile Type and 68 percent for Value.
 The validation accuracy of the Keras Sequential model on all 196 original labels was a meager 21 percent.

 ### ResNet152 Image Classifier

-The final model is a ResNet152 model pretrained on ImageNet and fine-tuned on the Stanford Cars Dataset.
+A low validation accuracy when using the Keras Serquential models on a fine-grained problem comes as no surprise.
+Fine-grained classification is a notoriously difficult problem, and requires a much more robust model to perform well.
+Therefore, the final model is a ResNet152 model pretrained on ImageNet and fine-tuned on the Stanford Cars Dataset.
 The structure of the model follows that of the original Caffe implementation.
 The weights for the pre-trained model can be [downloaded](https://drive.google.com/file/d/0Byy2AcGyEVxfeXExMzNNOHpEODg/view) from Google Drive.

 The model obtained a final validation accuracy of 88.8 percent on the validation set.